Home Watch Compare Cart Account

 The wafer-thin patties are either made from buckwheat flour on a hot griddle to form galettes or from light-coloured wheat flour to form crêpes.
 The choice of galettes and crêpes is almost unlimited.
 They are available with savoury and sweet ingredients, although Bretons tend to prefer buckwheat pancakes with savoury ingredients and crêpes with sweet ingredients.
 They are eaten in the morning, at lunchtime and in the evening.
 Sometimes with jam, chocolate cream or honey and lemon juice, sometimes with crème, fish and seafood or as a "Complet" with ham, cheese and egg - to name just a few classics.

-Basic principles for pairing wine and food
+Some basic rules for pairing wine and food

-Basic rule 1: flavour before complexity
+Basic rule 1: Flavour before complexity

 Basic rule 2: Similar intensity